adallan/Blackjack-game/README.md

 ## Next Steps and future updates
 - Creation of user logins.
 - Creation of highscore leaderboards.
-- Implementation and creation of a database to host user data and score datas.
 - Docker pipeline.
 - Possible kerbernetes implementation.